-These Cheesy Chicken Enchiladas are an Indianapolis favorite.
+These Cheesy Homemade Chicken Enchiladas are an Indianapolis favorite.
 Shared in our Junior League cookbook, Winners, they’re always a hit!

 Slightly spicy and super cheesy.
 Hands down, these are our favorite enchiladas.
 Yes, your kitchen may look like a disaster area after you’re through making the enchilada and smothering sauces and filling and rolling your tortillas, but the taste is definitely worth the effort.
-Just ignore the dirty pots, empty cans, and tomato splatters on your counter tops and savor the deliciousness of these super cheesy chicken enchiladas.
+Just ignore the dirty pots, empty cans, and tomato splatters on your countertops and savor the deliciousness of these super cheesy chicken enchiladas.

-Tips for Making Chicken Enchildas:
+Tips for Making Chicken Enchiladas:

 - I can usually eek out a few extra enchiladas, making closer to 14 than 10.

 - Since they freeze well, I just put half in another baking dish, cover well, and store in the freezer for a quick meal on a busy night.

 - I typically grate my own cheese but found pre-shredded cheddar Jack which streamlined the preparation a bit.
 Unfortunately, I left 2 of the 4 packages in the fridge, so these weren’t ultra cheesy, but still super tasty (actually, nobody noticed)!
 So if you’re watching fat and calories, you may elect to do the same.
 But it may be the two pounds of cheese that make this such a winning dish!

 - 1 tablespoon cumin